vuejs/docs/src/tutorial/src/step-8/description.md

   // ...
   computed: {
     filteredTodos() {
-      // return filtered todos based on `this.hideCompleted` }
+      // restituisce i todos filtrati in base a `this.hideCompleted` }
   }
 }